 3. Summary description of the water management program.
 The Compact's prohibition on diversions out of the Great Lakes Basin has been enforced since December 8, 2008.
 A permit program for new or increased diversions that meet the criteria required to qualify as exceptions to the Compact's prohibition on diversions has been in place since September 4, 2012.
 A separate permit program for diversions larger than 100,000 gallons per day both out of and into the Great Lakes Basin, enacted subsequent to the 1985 Great Lakes Charter, has been in place since 1986.
 A permit program for new or increased withdrawals and consumptive uses within the Great Lakes Basin pursuant to the Compact has been in place since March 3, 2013.
+Revisions to this permit program requiring detailed groundwater flow modeling and a water replacement process for large ground water withdrawals went into effect on October 17, 2019.
 A separate permit program for withdrawals resulting in new or increased consumptive uses larger than two million gallons per day, enacted subsequent to the 1985 Great Lakes Charter, has been in place since 1988.
+This permit program was also updated to require detailed groundwater flow modeling and a water replacement process for large groundwater withdrawals on October 17, 2019.

-Diversions & Withdrawals Subject to Regulation: All new or increased diversions are subject to the prohibition on new or increased diversions (Section 4.8 of the Compact) except those that qualify as exceptions to the prohibition (Section 4.9 of the Compact) under a permit program authorized by §1522.11 of the ORC.
-New or increased water withdrawals above established threshold quantities and not specifically exempt from regulation require a permit from the Chief of the ODNR-Division of Soil & Water Resources under authority of §§1522.12-13 of the ORC.
+Diversions & Withdrawals Subject to Regulation:

+All new or increased diversions are subject to the prohibition on new or increased diversions (Section 4.8 of the Compact) except those that qualify as exceptions to the prohibition (Section 4.9 of the Compact) under a permit program authorized by §1522.11 of the ORC.
+New or increased water withdrawals above established threshold quantities and not specifically exempt from regulation require a permit from the Chief of the Division under authority of §§1522.12-.13 of the ORC.